iHani/readable-app/README.md

     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

-## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and styled using [React Semantoc-UI](react.semantic-ui.com) framework.
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Contributing